Geeetau/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 task 6. deletes the head node
 task 7. return the nth node
-task 8. returns the sum of all the data
+task 8. returns the sum of all the data task 9. inserts a new node at a given position